Grape phylloxera

 Hosts

-Grapevines (Vitis vinifera), with some cultivars more susceptible than others.
-Some ornamental and wild Vitis species have also been recorded as hosts, e.g. Vitis aestivalis (summer grape), Vitis labrusca (fox grape) and Vitis riparia (riverine grape).
+Grapevines (Vitis vinifera) are hosts, and some cultivars are more susceptible than others.
+Some ornamental and wild Vitis species have also been recorded as hosts, for example Vitis aestivalis (summer grape), Vitis labrusca (fox grape) and Vitis riparia (riverine grape).

 Life cycle

-- The life cycle of phylloxera is complex and can occur completely underground or alternate between above ground and underground reproductive cycles.
-The alternation of above and below ground life cycles is illustrated in the Murray Valley Winegrowers Phylloxera brochure (PDF, 2.4MB).
+- The life cycle of phylloxera is complex and can occur completely underground or alternate between above-ground and below-ground reproductive cycles.
+The alternation of above-ground and below-ground life cycles is illustrated in the Murray Valley Winegrowers phylloxera brochure.

 - To date there is no evidence of sexual reproduction in phylloxera in Australia.
 Only female phylloxera adults have been found and they can reproduce asexually.